mathieu-rossignol/docker-spark-yarn-cluster/README.md

 hdfs dfs -chown -R foo:foo  /user/foo
 ```

-Then run fors instance PI example:
+Then run for instance PI example:

 ```
-# Spark install on your host, matching the ws spark version
+# Point to spark install on your host, matching the workspace spark version
 export SPARK_HOME=<path to spark home>
 # Need to point to cluster config files so that spark-submit knows how to connect to the cluster
 export HADOOP_CONF_DIR=${PWD}/config